spearson23/commandly/README.md

 ```

 ### Dates and Moments
 Date and Moment options use momentjs library (http://momentjs.com) to parse dates.
+Date options return a JavaScript date, and moment options return a momentjs moment.
 They can take two extra arguments:
 * format: The format of the date strign (http://momentjs.com/docs/#/parsing/string-format/)
 * strict: Whether to be strict or not in date parsing
 ```js